Final ‘Cyberpunk 2077’ Night City Wire episode reveals new gameplay

-The final Night City Wire stream for Cyberpunk 2077 delivered new gameplay, a focus on the soundtrack, and more Keane Reeves.
+The final Night City Wire stream for Cyberpunk 2077 delivered new gameplay, a focus on the soundtrack, and more Keanu Reeves.

 With only three weeks to go, the latest episode provided another extensive look at Cyberpunk 2077 and many of the features players will find within their time at Night City.